A global team of content creators

 If you want to learn more about the types of guidelines a content style guide should include and how to scale them at an enterprise, make sure to download our guide.

-4. Don’t forget the tone of voice!
+4. Remember the importance of tone of voice

 Everyone uses a tone of voice.
 Not all English speakers sound the same, to tell you the truth, tone of voice can change drastically among English-speaking countries and their regions.
 No doubt, your organization will strive to define and maintain its own brand tone of voice (how your brand sounds when it’s speaking), but this can be challenging to implement in your writing.